 Will people in supportive living be disadvantaged?
 Costs are high.
 Could rent be paid and then the basic income payment?

-Owing to the impact participating in the basic income for care leavers in Wales pilot may have on an individual’s entitlement to UK Government-led benefits, this may be a concern affecting participation in this pilot, depending on the individual’s supported housing costs.
+Considering the impact participating in the basic income for care leavers in Wales pilot may have on an individual’s entitlement to UK Government-led benefits, this may be a concern affecting participation in this pilot, depending on the individual’s supported housing costs.

 In line with the general principles of this pilot, if a participant will not be better off by taking part in the pilot, and existing support provisions are a better choice, then they should not take part in the pilot.
-Case studies and scenarios to illustrate the choices available to those affected will be included in the overall delivery guidance.
+Case studies and scenarios to illustrate the choices available to those affected are included in the overall delivery guidance.

 Will they still receive setting up home allowance during this period?

 All existing support provided by the Welsh Government or Welsh local authorities that is already offered to care leavers in Wales, or to those supported by Welsh social services, will remain in place.